ByronBecker/Pitch_Predictions/README.md

 > # Pitch_Predictions
 ### Sabermetrics Final Project

-See the App at http://byronbecker.github.io/!!!
+See the App at http://byronbecker.github.io/, and see a video explanation of it at https://youtu.be/XTQ-uAZahXk

 ### Goal
 > To be able to predict if pitches will be called a ball, called a strike, are swinging strikes, or are hit in better than a 1/4 chance (baseline) by using pitch f/x data.
 In getting to the prediction, I'm most interested in which factors impact swinging strikes.